-Serbia, Bosnia mining: Mineco Group plans additional 2016 investments in lead-zinc operating mines21.
-January 2016. / Mining
+Serbia, Bosnia mining: Mineco Group plans additional 2016 investments in lead-zinc operating mines, Mining

 Despite the metals market crisis British mining company Mineco Group continues the investments and development of existing and new lead zinc mines in South East Europe countries, Serbia and Bosnia.